© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gayle Mill, its outbuildings and associated water system is a scheduled monument protected by Historic England under reference 1004052.
 View the official record →

-Gayle Mill is a textile mill located in Wensleydale, North Yorkshire, which dates from the late eighteenth century and represents an important example of early industrial development in the Yorkshire Dales.
+Gayle Mill is a scheduled ancient monument located in Wensleydale, North Yorkshire, comprising a historic textile mill with its associated outbuildings and water management infrastructure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004052.

 Gayle Mill, its outbuildings and associated water system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004052.